sfepy/sfepy/doc/index.rst

 .. only:: html

-   SfePy: simple finite elements in Python
+   SfePy: Simple Finite Elements in Python
    =======================================

    SfePy is a software for solving systems of coupled partial differential